 The land is in the municipality of Manningham City Council.
-The compound is within the project boundary previously known as Bulleen Industrial Zone.
+The compound is within the project boundary previously known as Bulleen Industrial Zone and lies within the permanent footprint of the permanent works.

 The indicative Compound location within the Manningham Construction Site is shown in Figure 2.